wilkster/SnipShape/Readme.md

 - Hold Alt key down when drawing shape to get a 2x a thicker border, pen/text size, blur amount on most shapes.
 - When drawing or resizing, hold space bar to shift start location with mouse (except free hand).
 - When drawing or resizing, press up/down arrow keys to increase/decrease line thickness for shapes with edges/lines/freehand path.
-- When drawing free-hand shapes, Shift key will keep ling straigt until shift key is let go, this can be used to draw connected line segments, just stop at corner and quickly let go shift and press again before continuing.
+- When drawing free-hand shapes, Shift key will keep ling straight until shift key is let go, this can be used to draw connected line segments, just stop at corner and quickly let go shift and press again before continuing.
 - When drawing/resizing rectangles/ellipse, Shift key will keep the width/height the same (i.e. square).